dreamcatcher-tech/network/Inbox/2024-03-12 1623 diag tool using git commits.md

 Hopefully this can be the actual splice tool.

 Want to be able to analyze the changes of the io file based on commit logs.

+So using a filesystem watcher, we can pull in splices of the io file, just like spices of any other file.

+We should also receive streaming changes, so we know before the commit actually occurs.